Melanos/local_llm/local-rag-system/FINAL_STATUS.md

 - 📚 **Well documented** for future development
 - 🚀 **Ready to deploy** with confidence

-The combination of CLIP for shared text/image embeddings and InstructBLIP for image-to-text conversion gives you a powerful, production-ready RAG system capable of handling both text and visual content with exceptional quality.
-CLIP creates comparable embeddings for text and images, while InstructBLIP handles the actual image understanding and description.
+The combination of CLIP for shared text/image embeddings and InstructBLIP (with Vicuna-7B backbone) for image-to-text conversion gives you a powerful, production-ready RAG system capable of handling both text and visual content with exceptional quality.
+CLIP creates comparable embeddings for text and images, while InstructBLIP handles the actual image understanding and description generation.

 ---
 **Status**: Production Ready ✅